|

 "Close the door," said Legolas.
 "Can you bar it?"

-she looked around, "we could use the dresser."
-She leant
+looked around.
+"We could use the dresser."
+She leaned

 against the piece of furniture and tried to push it towards him.